 The PS5 and Xbox Series X/S are here and if you managed to get a pre-order in then you probably can’t want to get the next-gen console set up and start gaming.
-But is your TV compatible?
+But is your TV compatible with next-gen consoles?

-There’s a lot to get your head around here as although your current TV will probably work, you might not be getting the full next-gen gaming experience.
+There’s a lot to get your head around here as although your current TV will probably work, it's likely that you won't be getting the full next-gen gaming experience.

 Is my TV PS5 and Xbox Series X/S compatible?